Vikadakavi: Reception

-The Hindu wrote that "It is obvious that Vikadakavi, made on a moderate budget, banks heavily on characterisation, dialogue and screenplay to make an impression.
+Malathi Rangarajan of The Hindu wrote that "It is obvious that Vikadakavi, made on a moderate budget, banks heavily on characterisation, dialogue and screenplay to make an impression.
 Krishnan, who has handled these departments, doesn't disappoint".
 The New Indian Express wrote that "Vikadakavi has no big names to boast of, but certainly exceeds the expectations from a debutant".
-Dinamalar praised the performances of the lead cast and criticized the background score and cinematography.
+Dinamalar praised the performances of the lead cast and criticised the background score and cinematography.
 Kungumam praised the story.